Parent's and Coaches Duties

 13. If you do not stop the clock.
 If you fail to stop both clocks while making a claim, you will lose whatever time elapses on your clock during the process.

 14. When your game is over.
-When you and your opponent agree that the game has ended, shake hands, fill out the Results Sheet (see example, page 16), and raise your hand to wait for a TD, who will confirm the results of the game by asking both you and your opponent about the outcome of the game.
+When you and your opponent agree that the game has ended, shake hands, for grades K-3 fill out the Results Sheet , and raise your hand to wait for a TD, who will confirm the results of the game by asking both you and your opponent about the outcome of the game.
 The TD will then keep your Results Sheet.
-(Note that in some sections, the Section Chief TD may have players turn in result slips directly to the results table.)
 Results agreed upon are binding, be sure that you clearly state what you are agreeing to (win, loss or draw).
 Only then should you reset the pieces so that the board will be ready for the next round.
 Do not talk to anyone else until the results are turned in.
+For grades 4th-12th and college, players will right their results on the Pairing sheets in the room.
+Both players are responsible for ensuring the accuracy of the reported result.
+Note that the organizers reserve the right to use result sheets for all sections.
 Players leaving the area without turning in their results will be scored as a double forfeit.
 Do not leave the tournament hall until the TD has your results sheet.
 Please take all personal items with you when you leave the tournament hall, since you will not be allowed to re-enter the room.
 Items left at the table may only be retrieved by a TD.

 15. Leaving the room during play.
 Players may leave the room briefly (for restroom, etc.) without asking permission from a TD, but you must tell your opponent you are doing so.
 During your absence, your opponent may make his or her move and start your clock.
 You may NOT discuss or analyze your game, nor consult any written material, notes, your coach, your parents, or your teammates while away from your board.
 While your game is still being played, speaking to anyone about anything can raise suspicion.
 If you are going to be gone from your board for more than 10 minutes, notify a TD .

 16. Setting the clocks.
-Time controls and appropriate clock settings are listed below.
+Time control for rounds 1-3 are Game/45 and for rounds 4-6 are Game/60.
 Do not add an extra minute on analog clocks (that rule was changed several years ago).
 Set time-delay clocks for a 5-second delay.
 If your opponent does not understand your digital clock or the delay mode, you must explain the operation of the clock and the delay mode before the game begins.
 Use of the delay mode will restrict both players’ ability to claim an Insufficient Losing Chances draw.
 See rule 32.